 Hilbert groups his axioms for geometry into 5 classes.
 The first four are first order.
-Group V, Continuity, contains Archimedes axiom which can be stated in the logic4 $L{\omega_1,\omega}$ and a second order completeness axiom equivalent (over the other axioms) to Dedekind completeness5 of each line in the plane.
-Hilbert 6 closes the discussion of continuity with 'However, in what is to follow, no use will be made of the "axiom of completeness" '.
+Group V, Continuity, contains Archimedes axiom which can be stated in the $logic^5$ $L{\omega_1,\omega}$ and a second order completeness axiom equivalent (over the other axioms) to Dedekind completeness of each line in the plane.
+Hilbert closes the discussion of continuity with 'However, in what is to follow, no use will be made of the "axiom of completeness".

 Why then did he include the axiom?
-Earlier in the same paragraph7, he writes that 'it allows the introduction of limiting points' and enables one 'to establish a oneone correspondence between the points of a segment and the system of real numbers'.
-We will argue that by invoking 'continuity' Hilbert is justifying a mathematics beyond Euclid's geometry.
+Earlier in the same paragraph, he writes that 'it allows the introduction of limiting points' and enables one 'to establish a one-one correspondence between the points of a segment and the system of real numbers'.
+We will argue that by invoking 'continuity' Hilbert is justifying a mathematics beyond Euclid's or even Descartes' geometry.

 In Section 2, we consider several accounts of the purpose of axiomatization.
 We adjust Detlefsen's definition to guarantee some 'minimality' of the axioms by fixing on a framework for discussing the various axiom systems: a modest descriptively complete axiomatization.
 One of our principal tools is the notion of 'data set', a collection of sentences to be accounted for by an axiomatization: 'the data set for area X' is time dependent; new sentences are added; old ones are reinterpreted.
 In Section 3.1, we will consider several concepts of the continuum so as to focus on the notions most relevant here: those which involve order and the embedding of the line in the plane.
 We review in Section 3.2 the Greek conceptions of proportion and ratio and the fundamental role they play in Euclid's geometry.
 With this background, Section 3.3 lists data sets that we will axiomatize.
 We emphasize those propositions of Euclidean, Cartesian, Hilbertian geometry which might be thought to require the Dedekind axiom.
-Section 4.1 contrasts the arithmetization of geometry program of the 19th century with the grounding of algebra in geometry enunciated by Hilbert.
-We lay out in Section 4.2 various sets of axioms for geometry and correlate them with the data sets of Section 3.3 in Theorem 4.2.3.
-Section 4.3 sketches Hilbert's proof that they suffice to define a field.
-In Section 4.4 we also explore the role of the circle-circle intersection axiom and note that several theorems, which at first glance (or first historical proof) used Dedekind's postulate, are consequences of Hilbert's first order axioms.
-Section 4.5 has two pur-
+Section 4.1 contrasts the arithmetization of geometry program of the 19th century with the grounding